bschnei/bens-haus/content/router.md

 ### Acquire a [Globalscale ESPRESSOBIN Ultra](https://globalscaletechnologies.com/product/espressobin-ultra/)
 I believe this device was the result of a kickstarter project.
 The hardware (outside of the WiFi/Bluetooth module) seems fine, but the devices I received came running outdated and unmaintained forks of upstream open source projects (e.g. Linux and U-Boot).
 Their forks--having missed out on years of upstream development--are also very buggy.

 It has most of the features one would expect from a basic small-office/home-office router including a 4 port switch (useful for VLANs).
 It also has a WiFi/Bluetooth module, but it is not very good and requires the use of closed-source drivers.
-I recommend separate, dedicated WiFI access point hardware and avoiding using this device's WiFi.
+I recommend separate, dedicated WiFi access point hardware and avoiding using this device's WiFi.

 ### Acquire an x64 Linux build host
 If you do not have a device that runs Linux natively, you can also use a virtual machine.
 Choosing a Debian-based distribution (e.g. Ubuntu Server) will typically make it easier to follow project [documentation](https://trustedfirmware-a.readthedocs.io/en/latest/plat/marvell/armada/build.html).